CANopenNode/CANopenNode/README.md

  - Discontinued implementations from earlier versions of CANopenNode
    - Microchip PIC18F
    - BECK IPC Embedded Web-Controller SC243

+### Note for contributors
+ - Implementations for some other microcontrollers may go into CANopenNode.
+ - Each implementation should have a basic example, which should run on implemented microcontroller.
+ - Use drvTemplate for template.
+Another template may be PIC32 microcontroller, code for it is most maintained.
+ - Remove documentation comments from CO_driver.h (from drvTemplate).
+Make only basic comments, same as in PIC32.
+ - Keep styling in CO_driver.(ch) unchanged, so files are easy comparable.
+ - In case of some (minor) changes in CANopenNode interface, change will be updated for all microcontrollers.

 History of the project